bytescout/ByteScout-SDK-SourceCode/BarCode SDK/VB.NET/Generate Barcode from Service/ServiceController/README.md

 ## How to generate barcode from service for service controller in VB.NET and ByteScout Barcode SDK

-### Step By Step Tutorial: how to generate barcode from service for service controller in VB.NET
+### See how to generate barcode from service to have service controller in VB.NET

-Writing of the code to generate barcode from service in VB.NET can be done by developers of any level using ByteScout Barcode SDK.
+The sample source codes on this page will demonstrate you how to make service controller in VB.NET.
 ByteScout Barcode SDK was made to help with service controller in VB.NET.
-ByteScout Barcode SDK is the fully featured library to generate barcodes.
-Supports QR Code, Code 39, Code 128, UPC, GS1, GS-128, PDF417, Datamatrix and many other barcode types.
-Includes various options for barcode generation to ensure output quality, add barcodes to new or existing pdf files and images.
+ByteScout Barcode SDK is the robost library (Software Development Kit) that is designed for automatic generation of high-quality barcodes for printing, electronic documents and pdf.
+All popular barcode types are supported from Code 39 and Code 129 to QR Code, UPC, GS1, GS-128, Datamatrix, PDF417, Maxicode and many others.
+Provides support for full customization of fonts, colors, output and printing sizes.
+Special tools are included to verify output quality and printing quality.
+Can add generated barcode into new or existing documents, images and PDF.

-The SDK samples like this one below explain how to quickly make your application do service controller in VB.NET with the help of ByteScout Barcode SDK.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Test VB.NET sample code examples whether they respond your needs and requirements for the project.
+You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
+Open your VB.NET project and simply copy & paste the code and then run your app!
+Further enhancement of the code will make it more vigorous.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.
+ByteScout Barcode SDK - free trial version is on available our website.
+Also, there are other code samples to help you with your VB.NET application included into trial version.

 ## Contact Customer Support